- Hit List

 Statistics Canada (mandatory long-form census)

-The abolition of the mandatory long-form census contradicted advice from experts and professionals, including statisticians, economists, business people, doctors, lawyers, police officers, faith groups, anti-poverty groups and advocates for linguistic minorities.
-Economists and statisticians spoke up for the value and integrity of the long-form census, and warned against the biases that would occur in a voluntary survey.
+The elimination of the mandatory long-form census contradicted advice from experts and professionals, including statisticians, economists, business people, doctors, lawyers, police officers, faith groups, anti-poverty groups, scholarly societies and advocates for linguistic minorities.
+At least 370 organizations from a wide cross-section of Canadian society have expressed their displeasure with the government’s decision.

 The Canadian Medical Association was alarmed by the abolition of the mandatory long-form census, saying the decision would negatively affect the collection and use of health information.